mosip/documentation/docs/inji-wallet/inji-mobile/functional-overview/end-user-guide.md

 * To view the received cards, they would need to access the settings page and find the `Received Cards` section.
 Clicking on this section will display the received cards.
 If the receiver has not received any card, this section will be empty.
 * Please note that the relying party can only view the received cards and will not be able to share or perform other actions with them.

+### **Verifiable Credential Sharing & Presentation via OpenID4VP**

+> **Note:** Screenshots will be added soon to enhance the user experience and better explain the steps shown below.

+#### Cross-Device Flow (OpenID4VP)

+This method is used when you're using **Inji Wallet on a mobile phone** and the verifier (e.g., a service provider or kiosk) is using a **separate device** such as a laptop, tablet, or scanner.

+**Steps to Present Credentials:**

+1. **Verifier generates a QR code** on their system/portal requesting specific credentials.
+2. On your **Inji Wallet**, tap the **QR scanner icon** from the home screen or use the “Share” option.
+3. **Scan the QR code** displayed by the verifier.
+4. The wallet reads the verifier’s request and shows you a list of **matching credentials**.
+5. You are prompted for **face authentication**.
+6. Choose the credentials you want to share.
+7. Tap **“Share”** to proceed.
+The wallet sends the Verifiable Presentation (VP) to the verifier securely.
+8. You’ll see a confirmation message once the sharing is complete.

+#### Same-Device Flow (OpenID4VP)

+This method is useful when you’re **accessing a portal from the same mobile device** that has the Inji Wallet installed.

+**Steps to Present Credentials:**

+1. On your phone browser, visit the service portal that is requesting your credentials.
+2. Tap on the **“QR Code”** or similar button.
+3. This opens a **deep link** that launches your **Inji Wallet app** automatically.
+4. The wallet fetches the verifier’s request.
+5. A list of matching credentials is displayed.
+6. You will be asked for **face authentication**.
+7. Choose the credentials to be shared.
+8. Tap **“Share”**.
+9. You are automatically redirected back to the service portal (Android).
+   - On **iOS**, you may need to manually switch back to the browser.

 ### Pinning a VC

 After clicking on the ellipsis button on the downloaded VC, a button will appear allowing for the VC to be pinned.
 Selecting this option will pin the specific VC to the top of the screen.